-Today we want to share an informative Guest Post by Jane Byrne.
-Please use the information personally, or share her helpful advice on the benefits of staying active as we age, with your family and friends.
+Today we want to share an informative Guest Post by Jane Byrne about age-related diseases.
+Please use this important information personally, or share her helpful advice on the benefits of staying active as we age, with your family and friends.
 Please see Jane’s Bio below.

 Exercise to Lower the Risk of Age-Related Diseases